Reverend Guitars: 2020 Top Picks (Updated for December 2020)

 These pickups are Reverend’s own design: the NA-5 humbucker and the 9A5 P90.
 You’ll find these on the other Double Agent we check out here, too.
 This model has a TOM-style bridge for all those guys who like to dig in and play powerful, physical rhythm parts.
 The control knobs are lower profile than standard guitar knobs, so you won't accidentally slam your fist into them and change settings when you are in full-on ‘power’ mode!

-The bound-edge top, finished in Venetian Gold, looks beautiful alongside that roasted Maple neck!
+The bound-edge top, finished in a wide range of gorgeous colours (we opted for Metallic Alpine and Silver Freeze today!), looks beautiful alongside that roasted Maple neck!
 It blends utility with pizazz in a way that is very acceptable to guitarists.

 This other Double Agent model shares many features with its OG buddy, but veers down its own path in terms of body shape and bridge.
 The body of this model is one of Reverend’s other most visible styles, with a defiantly non-symmetrical, offset body that once again looks familiar and unusual at the same time.

-The roasted neck is attached to a body painted here in ‘Chronic Blue’, the wit of which we love! (hint: think of 50s-era ‘cadillac’ guitar finishes) This guitar feels longer and is excellently balanced when worn on a strap.
+The roasted neck is attached to a body painted here in ‘Chronic Blue’, the wit of which we love! (hint: think of 50s-era ‘cadillac’ guitar finishes with very similar names...)
+This guitar feels longer and is excellently balanced when worn on a strap.
 That same pickup combination lets things get really quite clean, which is a lovely surprise!
 All flavours of Rock are served up well, but then you already knew that!

 The TOM bridge makes way here for a Wilkinson tremolo, which, rather excellently, features locking saddles!
 The value for money here is pretty exceptional: this one guitar can handle almost any piece of guitar-related music thrown at it, all whilst staying in tune and looking pretty badass.
 We thoroughly approve!

-We’ve looked at this exceptional guitar quite a bit recently, not least with the man himself (check out our interview with Robin Finck) so it’s definitely one of our favourite Reverends of 2020, if not of all time!
+We’ve looked at this exceptional guitar quite a bit recently, not least with the man himself, (read more by clicking through to our exclusive Nine Inch Nails interview) so it’s definitely one of our favourite Reverends of 2020, if not of all time!

 This was originally based on Reverend’s Sensei model, and is a set neck, slightly more overtly aggressive axe.
-Again, the body curves are familiar (though they remind us of an entirely different classic guitar) but more offset.
-It’s interesting to note that some of these ‘re-renderings’ are making the originals look a little old fashioned...
+Again, the body curves are familiar (though they remind us of an entirely different classic guitar this time) but more offset.
+It’s interesting to note that some of these ‘re-renderings’ are making the originals look a little old fashioned in comparison...

-The other main difference is the fingerboard, which is made from Ebony.
-We’d normally say that the White finish is our favourite, so this time out we’re showing a little love to the equally beautiful Black model.
+The other main distinguishing feature is the fingerboard, which is made from Ebony.
+This guitar is available in Black and White finishes, both of which are equally beautiful.
 If you like your riffs fast, hard and futuristic, you’ll love the Reverend Robin Finck Signature.

 This next Reverend is another set-neck model.
 A charismatic take on the classic single cut, Reverend put their stamp on this by retaining their six-in-line headstock instead of the expected three-a-side like the one we saw on the Robin Finck model.
-The Contender HB has a flat top and comes in a host of cool colours like this flamboyant Purple number here!
-Brighten the stage a little next time you’re gigging: in a sea of Sunburst, a Purple Reverend Contender cuts a most glamourous image!
+The Contender HB has a flat top (with added forearm contour) and comes in a host of cool colours like this flamboyant Purple number here!
+Brighten the stage a little next time you’re gigging: in a sea of Sunburst, this Purple Reverend Contender cuts a most glamourous image!

 As with our other guitars here today, we have the Korina, the bass contour, the pin-lock tuners and the HA5 humbuckers.
 What is different here is the secret chambering in the body!
 Yes, there is a tone chamber under the pickguard, and this not only takes a little of the weight out of that chunky body, it also adds resonance to your tone.